MattFuaux/team-12-project/frontend/readme.md

 ## Implemented Features

 - Full Authentication (Registration, Login and Logout)
-- Navigation through various screens (Home, History, Settings)
+- Navigation through various screens (Search & History, Results, Settings)
 - Ability to start a search by taking a picture
 - Ability to show search results to the screen
 - Search History List